Picket Fence Free Fall

 e.
 Record the slope of the fitted line in the Data Table.

-g.
-To return to the main screen, press , and then select RETURN TO ANALYZE SCREEN, finally selecting RETURN TO MAIN SCREEN.
+To return to the main screen, press , and then select , finally

 9. To establish the reliability of your slope measurement, repeat Steps 6 through 9 five more times.
 Do not use drops in which the Picket Fence hits or misses the Photogate.
 Record the slope values in the Data Table.